tanhuynh226/flashME/README.md

 User information, flashcard sets, and the flashcards were stored on a MongoDB database that can send or retrieve data at any time.

-On the front-end, we used vue.js to build a responsive single-page website and Figma to design the user interace.
+On the front-end, we used vue.js to build a responsive single-page website while using a combination of Sketch and Figma to design the user interace.

-* webpage
 * database and hosting
-* user interface

 ### What we learned
 * First time working with database storage and server hosting